Air Conditioner Repair Checklist

 - The beginning step is examining your air filter.
 Replace it if it’s dusty.

-- Then check the registers are clear around your rooms.
+- Make sure the registers are open around your rooms.

 - If you’re still not experiencing adequate chilled air, you should have your ductwork inspected by a pro like Patterson & Stirling Inc. Your ducts might need to be fixed or reconnected in limited space spots like your attic, basement or crawl space.